snd/sequenz/README.md

 `middlewares` is an array of middlewares.

-`sequenz middlewares` constructs a new middleware, which will call all `middlewares` in order.
+`sequenz middlewares` returns a new middleware, which will call all `middlewares` in order.

 ## Example